AddyRdz/intro-to-debugging/README.md

 1. **What is my error?**
     - Define your error in the simplest terms possible.
 (JS's error message often does this for you, e.g., 'SyntaxError'.)
+    - Know your six basic types of [JavaScript errors](https://www.htmlgoodies.com/html5/javascript/handling-javascript-errors-by-type.html) and what they mean.
     - Make sure you know HOW to reproduce the error before changing your code.
 (More applicable when writing bigger programs.)
 2. **Where is my error?**
     - Narrow down the location of your bug to the file, code block, and line if you can.